isabelle-le/Splunk-selflearning/README.md

 # Why Splunk?
 Beside the job requirement, Splunk is a big data tool which is good for anykinds of data.
 The basic processing components are like any other big data tool.
 Which are:
-1. Indexer : its input is raw data (log file, IoT..), it is events(think of event as row in your struture database).
-Its output is index under directory by time frame(as table).
+1. Indexer : its input is raw data (log file, IoT..), storage as events(think of event as row in your struture database).
+The output is index under directory by time frame(think as table in your structure database).
 2. Search Head: you will use SPL commands to search and visualize your data.
 At the high level, SPL have 7 types, which are streaming, non-streaming, orchestrating, dataset processing, generating, transforming and custom commands.
 3. Forwarder:  In the real application, you will use forwarder to comsume data and forward them in Indexer (Like AWS Kinesis )